 Many people object strenuously to the very idea of cyclists wearing headphones.
 In fact, every time I mention the words headphones and cycling in the same sentence, someone steps up to kindly explain to me how dangerous this combination is.
 If you are feeling a kindly urge to do that – please don’t, because I already know!
 But I also know that many of the cyclist commuters I see are wearing headphones of some kind, so I thought it would be useful to write about how to choose the safest headphones for cycling.

-These made the list purely because they have great sound and are Bluetooth – no wires to snag on your handlebars.
-And also because they are designed for athletes, and have little hooks that go over your ears, so they stay in the ears exceptionally well.
+These made the list because they have great sound and are Bluetooth – so there are no wires to snag on your handlebars.
+And also because they are designed for athletes, and stay in your ears exceptionally well.
+Plus, I love their awesome sound and ear fit.
 However, they are certainly the least safe, as they are designed to keep out noise.
-So they come in at the bottom of list.
+So they come in at the bottom of the list.
+I personally only use these for walking and working out, not for cycling.

 Most earphones are designed to exclude ambient noise and immerse you in the sound of your choice.
 These are sometimes called noise-reducing or noise-cancelling headphones.
-For example, the very popular JayBird X headphones (reviewed here) are designed to be immersive earphones.
-However, there are obvious drawbacks to immersive headphones for cyclists, which is why the usually highly rated Jaybird X2 are only rated at no. 4 on this list of safest headphones for cyclists.
+These Jaybirds X3 are an example of that kind of headphones.
+Of course, that is great when you are in a noisy gym or on crowded transit.
+However, there are obvious drawbacks to immersive headphones for cyclists, which is why the usually highly rated Jaybird X3 are only rated at no. 4 on this list of safest headphones for cyclists.
+They beat out the Bose SoundSports, because they offer a better bang for your buck.
+I have had every generation of Jaybirds, and in my opinion the X3 have hit the sweet spot in terms of being much more robust, and cheaper.
+I compared the Jaybird X3 vs. the also-awesome Bose SoundSports here.

 It really is best for cyclists to be aware of their surroundings (unless you are cycling in utter isolation – for example, somewhere in the Sahara Desert, or unless you are lucky enough to be cycling on physically separated bike lanes).

 Non-immersive earphones are especially designed not to exclude ambient sound.
-They were designed with runners in mind, but of course work equally well for cyclists.
+These Plantronics BackBeat Fit earphones were designed with runners in mind, but of course work equally well for cyclists.
 In my opinion, these are a pretty good compromise.
 That’s why I have rated Plantronics BackBeat Fit non-immersive earphones at no. 3.
 That, plus the fact that they are my all-time favorite headphones!

 Related: Aftershokz Earphones Review

 The bone conduction headphones I recommend are Aftershokz Sportz Bone Conduction earphones.
-Now, I am not going to tell you the music is of the same quality as something like Jaybirds or Beats by Dr. Dre, because that would not be true.
+Now, I am not going to tell you the music is of the same quality as something like Jaybirds or Bose SoundSports, because that would not be true.
 It’s a different technology, and I don’t think it’s reasonable to expect the quality of the music to be quite as good.
 However, it is a compromise I am more than happy to make, as it enables me to listen to reasonable quality music safely.

 Aftershokz Sportz earphones are very lightweight, and the battery lasts for ages.
-Plus – a big plus – they seem to be very rugged.
+I usually just charge them on the weekends, after over 10 hours cycling during the week.
+Plus – and this is a big plus – they are very rugged.
 I am quite sick of expensive earphones that die after a very short time, apparently unable to withstand the rigors of (my) real life.
 These headphones cost less than fifty dollars, yet they do what I need, safely, and I have not been able to break them.
 You can read my full review of Aftershokz headphones here, and see what you think.
 They are my no. 2 pick for safest corded headphones for cyclists.
-Buy your Aftershokz Sportz headphones from Amazon – you can return them and get your money back if you find your don’t like bone conduction sound!
+Buy your Aftershokz Sportz headphones from Amazon – you can return them and get your money back if you find you don’t like bone conduction sound!

 My Trekz Titanium earphones have turned out to be my ultimate cycling headphones.
 This is because I am just not safe with corded headphones, as I am unbelievably clumsy.
 So far I have: taken a Garmin Edge bike computer scuba diving (completely ruined); dropped an iPhone 4 from my bike when the cord snagged on my brake lever (broken into 4 pieces); gone swimming with an iPhone 4 (completely ruined); and most recently, accidentally thrown an iPhone 6 under a speeding train (it is fine, thanks to its Otter case, which I now use all the time, for obvious reasons).